ydahal1/gatsby-content-source/content/ECLSyntax/choose.md

+---
+slug: choose
+label: Choose
+---

 # CHOOSE

 CHOOSE function eEvaluates the expression and returns the value parameter whose ordinal position in the list of parameters corresponds to the result of the expression.
 All values for this function must have the <t style='color:green'>same type </t>.
 If no match is found it will return the else-value.

 #### Example

 <br>
 <pre id = 'ChooseExp_1'>